ldfernan/RepData_PeerAssessment1/PA1_template.md

 med_act<-median(act1$sum_steps)
 ```

-The mean and median of the total number of steps taken per day are 9354.2295082 and 10395 respectively.
+The mean and median of the total number of steps taken per day are 1.0766189 &times; 10<sup>4</sup> and 10765 respectively.

 ## What is the average daily activity pattern?